-In order to qualify for a medal, these countries also had to have legalised same-sex marriage, allow same-sex couples to adopt a child, LGB individuals to openly serve in their military, ban all anti-gay discrimination, and have legal documents be amended based on an individual’s recognised gender without the need for surgery or hormone therapy.
+To qualify for a medal, these countries also had to have legalised same-sex marriage and allow same-sex couples to adopt a child.
+They must have LGB individuals who are able to openly serve in their military and ban all anti-gay discrimination.
+They must also have legal documents be amended based on an individual’s recognised gender without the need for surgery or hormone therapy.

-The U.K. nearly ticks all of these items, except same sex marriage is still illegal in Northern Ireland.
-Same sex marriage is still banned in Australia, and joint adoption is still banned in South Australia, Queensland and the Northern Territory.
-Apart from some tribal jurisdictions, the U.S. now has legalised marriage, but still has some laws that discriminate based on gender identity and expression.
+The U.K. nearly ticks all of these items, except same-sex marriage is still illegal in Northern Ireland.
+Same-sex marriage is now legalised in Australia, finally.
+Apart from some tribal jurisdictions, the U.S. now has legalised marriage, but still has some laws that discriminate based on gender identity and expression, as does Australia.

 9. Refugee Resettlement Actions